Bowing Wall Repair

 4. Prepare the Base Connection

 There are two options for the base connection.
-In most cases, drill a hole in the floor at the base of the wall at the center of where the carbon fiber will be applied (or, if the floor has been removed, drill the hole directly into the footer).
-Later in the installation process the bottom of the carbon fiber will be fashioned into a point and secured with the 3" SupportBar to anchor the bottom of the carbon fiber strip.
+In most cases, drill a hole in the floor at the base of the wall, centered on where the carbon fiber will be applied (or, if the floor has been removed, drill the hole directly into the footer).
+Later in the installation process, the bottom of the carbon fiber will be fashioned into a point and secured with the 3" SupportBar to anchor the bottom of the carbon fiber strip.
 In cases where shearing has already occurred or where there is a serious concern that the wall will shear, drill a hole into the cinder block wall three courses up from the footing.
-Then insert a rebar support into the hole so that it sits on the footing.
-When this is done, fill the core of the blocks with grout through the hole that was drilled.
+Then, insert a rebar support into the hole so that it sits on the footing.
+When this is done, fill the cores of the blocks with grout through the drilled hole.

 5. Install the Top Connection

-Predrill the sill plate where the carbon fiber strip is to be applied for the insertion of 2” lag bolts.
-Then install the bracket to the Install the bracket to the sill plate but don’t tighten it.
+Pre-drill the sill plate where the carbon fiber strip is to be applied for the insertion of 2” lag bolts.
+Then install the bracket on the sill plate, but don’t tighten it yet.
 Loop about 12 inches of the carbon fiber strip around the support bar.
 Feed both ends behind the bracket to lock/anchor the carbon fiber in place.
-Chemically bond the carbon fiber strip to the wall and bracket with the structural epoxy before tightening the bolts on the top bracket to secure it to the sill plate.
+Chemically bond the carbon fiber strip to the wall and bracket with structural epoxy, then tighten the bolts on the top bracket to secure it to the sill plate.
 This will prevent the carbon fiber from pulling/shearing under pressure.

 6. Apply the Structural Epoxy to the Wall

-Apply the epoxy resin onto the wall where carbon fiber is to be installed using vertical mortar joints as a guide.
+Apply the epoxy resin to the wall where the carbon fiber is to be installed, using vertical mortar joints as a guide.

 7. Adhere the Carbon Fiber to the Wall

-After applying a base layer of epoxy resin to the wall, apply the carbon fiber strip to the wall.
-Apply more resin on top of the carbon fiber, using a trowel to completely saturate the strip
+After applying a base layer of epoxy resin to the wall, apply the carbon fiber strip.
+Apply more resin over the carbon fiber, using a trowel to saturate the strip thoroughly.

 8. Attach the Base Connection

 Fold the bottom 5" of carbon fiber into a point with the folds of the carbon fiber facing out.
-Fill the predrilled base connection hole halfway with epoxy and insert the folded carbon fiber.
-Once the carbon fiber is installed, insert the 3" Support Bar making sure it is flush with the slab.
-If necessary, add epoxy so that the drilled area is filled flush with the surface of the slab.
+Fill the pre-drilled base connection hole halfway with epoxy and insert the folded carbon fiber.
+Once the carbon fiber is installed, insert the 3" Support Bar, making sure it is flush with the slab.
+If necessary, add epoxy to fill the drilled area flush with the slab surface.

 9. Allow Time to Cure